fazlulkarimweb/fastest-fastapi/README.md

     localPort: 9090
 ```

-### Increase Replica 📦
+### How to increase replica in production? 📦
 By default, the `replicaCount` is 1.
-To increase it, add the following line to your `env.yaml` file.
+To increase it, add the following line to your `prod.env.yaml` and `dev.env.yaml` files.

 ```yaml
 replicaCount: 3
 ```

-### More customization ✨
+### What to do if I need more customization? ✨

 Go to `fastapi/helm-chart/values.yaml` and tweak it according to your needs. 🛠️

+Contributions are welcome as well.
+We are also open to discussion.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first
-to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License